iowaguy/pcn-simulator/jaison/notes/attacks-on-payment-channel-networks.md

 - For an attacker who knows the full topology, value privacy can still be preserved.

 ## Attack Ideas:
-- Adversary A and B keep sending funds forward and back to congest and exhaust network.
+- Adversary A and B keep sending funds forward and back to congest and exhaust network; forcing rebalancing of the spanning tree
+    - Compare performance btw SW and SM.
 - Adversary (S and R) keeps trying large payments between them (targetting highly connected landmarks and nodes with high balances) thereby locking funds and failing honest transactions.
     - How does this affect the success ratio of normal transactions?
     - Can S and R force routing of payments through them by doing this? and thereby collect more fees?
 - Analysis on how many attackers are needed and how easy it is for them to get on path for a certain % of payments to disrupt the network?
-- Can adversaries keep exhausting their links and forcing rebalancing of the spanning tree?
-Send it to and from
-    - Compare performance btw SW and SM.

 - Are there any non-verified assumptions in the model?
 Can adversaries lie about their connectivity? their balance to attract more payments through them?
 - How does one get to be a landmark?
 Can an adversary become a landmark?
     - [Read silent whispers to get a better understanding of this assumption]
     - Speedy Murmurs just says that there is a list of well-known landmarks.

 - Can the counter-raptor (TCP level attack) be used on PCN's to break privacy?